Considerations and queries about vasectomy reversal

 Can complications occur from vasectomy reversal surgery?

 Complications occur with all surgical operations.
 For vasectomy reversal they occur in less than 1% of men.
-Over the last 20 years I have never personally seen a complication which has led to any long term difficulty.
+I have never personally seen a complication which has led to any long term difficulty.
 Having said this, there have been very rare and very serious infections which have been reported in the medical literature.
 For this reason I always use preventative antibiotic treatment and coat key stitches with a potent antibiotic gel.

-In addition to infection, haematoma (a collection of blood in the scrotum), unusual scar tissue causing post operative pain and short term urinary retention can occur, although I have seen less than 20 complications in over 2000 operations over the last 20 years.
+In addition to infection, haematoma (a collection of blood in the scrotum), unusual scar tissue causing post operative pain and short term urinary retention can occur.

 Are there any Medicare rebates for vasectomy reversal?